networknt/light-4j/docs/content/tutorials/microservices.md

 ## Configuration

-Light-Java has a module called Config and it is responsible to read config files from environmental property specified directory, classpath, API resources/config folder and module resources/config folder in that sequence as default File System based configuration.
+Light-4J has a module called Config and it is responsible to read config files from environmental property specified directory, classpath, API resources/config folder and module resources/config folder in that sequence as default File System based configuration.
 It can be extended to other config like